Mushishi – 20

 A lot of Mushishi is about conveying a moral, or an idea concerning as vast a subject as spirituality, but episode 20 deals not with such an overbearing sense of responsibly as the simple friendship between two adults.
 It was a great episode.

-One reply on “Mushishi – 20”
+One response to “Mushishi – 20”

 I think the most important meaning of this episode is the role of civilisation.
 By gaining knowledge, passing it on, we can fight our curses and prolong our existence as a species.
 Generation by generation, the inherent evil(death of all life) is slowly being conquered.